emkornfield/flatbuffers/docs/source/CppUsage.md

 (see the schema documentation for some specifics on the JSON format accepted).

+The JSON format makes the same comptability guarantees that binary format makes for schema evolution.

 There are two ways to use text formats:

 #### Using the compiler as a conversion tool